calisirmori/more.tf/README.md

  Website project for the game Team Fortress 2 and made using MERN stack.
 It makes connections between two commonly used websites as well as finding unprocessed player  information.

  This website gathers information that is sourced by 3 external calls;
-  - logs.tf data api, this call is sent to "http://logs.tf/api/v1/log/<logId>" with the log id given by player.
+  - logs.tf data api, this call is sent to "logs .tf/api/v1/log/log-id-here" with the log id given by player.
   - demos.tf search api, after the logs.tf response the data is used to find the demos.tf demo id.
   - logs.tf raw log file, zip file provided by a link for the raw log text file.